sateffen/nodgine/docs/faq.md

 No, you can't.
 The reason is, that I think the form of middelware used in systems like express is not the best approach.
-I thought a lot about this decission, because now you'll think about using another library for this job, and it's up to you, but I think middleware should get its own third parameter.
+I thought a lot about this decission, because now you'll think about using another library for this job, and it's up to you, but I think middleware should get its own route params for the single route, that it got matched for.

-The third parameter represents details from the url that was filtered for this specific middleware.
-I know, that I could achive both, but I don't like the overhead to copy someone else.

 ## What is a servelet ##